Cantido/qlearner/README.md

 #### Environment

 Implementations of the **Environment** interface represent some system (real-world or otherwise) that you are trying to affect.
-This program will use a single instance of an `Environment` class to fetch data on ever learning iteration.
+This program will use a single instance of an `Environment` class to fetch data on every learning iteration.

 #### State